Lagrangian-based online safe reinforcement learning for state-constrained systems: Simulation Results

 \subsection{Effect of varying the softplus gain ($k$)}

 We now study the effect of varying the softplus gain $k$ on the case of mobile robot system.
 Under different values of $k$ we tabulate the cost incurred in Table \ref{tab:kVar}.

-Figure \ref{fig:kVariation} shows the barrier function, norm of control action, and estimate of Lagrange multiplier.
+Fig. \ref{fig:kVariation} shows the barrier function and the norm of control action.
 We observe that as the value of $k$ increases, the cost performance deteriorates.
 Additionally, the control effort required increases with the increase in $k$.
 However, with the increase of $k$, the peak value of the BLF near the obstacles decreases.